JonayedHossenAntor/Weather-App/README.md

 # Weather-App
-Weather desktop application built using Python.This app shows weather the forecast for every days of week.
+Python was used to create the weather desktop application.
+This app shows weather the forecast for every days of week.

 Features:
 *Show the city's overall weather prediction.